kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 - `another_DET_head of your questions_NNS_nmod`

 If the PP in question modifies a verb, adjective, or adverb it will likely be tagged as **obl**.
 Oblique phrases can also immediately follow a noun phrase, so the position/location of the phrase in the sentence isn’t a foolproof heuristic.
 That is, you can’t determine the dependency of the phrase just by its relative position.

+### `obl:npmod`
+This relation is used when a noun phrase is used as an adverbial modifier.
+This relation is often realized in:
+(i) measure phrases:
+- `that document is ten years_NNS_obl:npmod old_JJ_head
+- `My sailing days ended many years_obl:npmod ago_RB_head
+- `The board is six feet_NN_obl:npmod long_JJ_head`
+- Years ago?
+(ii) noun phrases acting adverbially, modifying noun phrases or adjectives:

+- `it was a little bit_NN_obl:npmod hard_JJ_head to understand`

+- `I can only sing_VB_head a little bit_NN_obl:npmod

+- `The actual vote was a little_obl:npmod confusing_head`

+(iii) Noun phrases as frequency descriptors:

+- `Growing up, we went to the beach once_RB_head a year_obl:npmod`

+- `I am hiring them to come twice_head a week_obl:npmod`

+### `obl:npmod` or `obl:tmod`

+Determining whether a phrase is `obl:npmod` or `obl:tmod` can be difficult, as both oblique sub-types can be phrases modifying something with respect to time.
+The key to distinguishing between the two is determining the purpose behind the phrase. `obl:tmod` phrases are generally used to establish a frame of reference for a verb phrase:

+- `I flew_head here last night_obl:tmod`

+- `last weekend_obl:npmod , I went_head out on the town`

+- `I talked_head this morning_obl:npmod with Tom and he agreed to pay up front`

+`obl:npmod` relations, when relaying some sort of temporal sense, often is used as a frequency adverbial:

+- `I typically cook dinner twice_RB_head a week_NN_obl:npmod`

+Phrases that contain ‘ago’ are tagged as `obl:npmod` as the noun phrase is considered to modify the adverb ‘ago’:

+- `I graduated from college a few years_NNS_obl:npmod ago_RB_head`
+^note that in the above example, there is a `advmod` relation from ‘graduated’ (head) to ‘ago’ (dependent), as is typical in these types of constructions

+### `punct`

+Punctuation is, unfortunately, a slightly tedious element of dependency annotation.
+Different projects have adhered to different guidelines and processes for annotating punctuation.
+This means that the corpuses are tagged rather inconsistently when it comes to punctuation, meaning that they likely shouldn’t be used as a guide.
+Therefore, this section, which is based on the UD version 2, will act as our guide for tagging punctuation.

+#### 1) Sentence level punctuation (periods, question marks, exclamation marks etc.)

+Sentence level punctuation is attached to the root of the sentence.

+- `Go_root home !_punct`

+- `The clown was exhausted_root(head¹), because he was juggling three pins ._punct¹ `

+#### 2) Clause & phrase level punctuation (commas, quotations, parentheses, occasionally hyphens etc. )

+Below are four rules, extrapolated from the UD guidelines page, that are intended to be clear and directional.

+(i) Punctuation preceding or following a dependent unit is attached to that unit (subordinate clauses like relative clauses, adverbial clauses etc.).

+- `The woman ,_punct who finished_head the race first ,_punct began to drink water . `

+- `Because some kid threw_head a rock at it ,_punct the window shattered . `

+(ii) Punctuation separating coordinated units attaches to the following conjunct, in accordance with rule (i).

+- `I know you must be going nuts with all the events ,_punct so I have not called_head .`
+- `Food like the stuff they eat in Spanish countries like tacos ,_punct¹ beans_head¹ ,_punct² rice_head² ,_punct³ pork_head³ ,_punct⁴ steak_head⁴ ,_punct⁵ ect_head⁵ .`

+(iii) Within the relevant clause or phrase, punctuation is attached to the highest syntactic unit (the head) of that clause or phrase.

+(iv) Paired punctuation (quotation, parentheses) is attached to the same unit.

+- `My favorite film is “_punct The Shining_head ”_punct`
+- `She told me “_punct You did_head a wonderful job yesterday! ”_punct`

+#### 3) Word level punctuation (word connecting hyphens)

+Hyphens, or dashes, connecting two or more words are attached to the higher level (dominant) unit.
+The dominant unit in these cases is the word following the hyphen.

+- ` What do you think of Google’s search -_punct engine_head`

+- `Soon it will contain a full -_punct fledged_head operating system`

+- `When you have a chance, can you send me an e -_punct mail_head ?`

+#### 4) `punct` special cases

+` : `

+Colons are treated slightly differently than other clause-level punctuation.
+Colons are governed by the higher level clause, NOT the dependent clause.

+- `AKA may refer_head to :_punct “Also known as” .`

+- There is only one thing_head¹ to wear on your feet in summer :_punct¹ comfy sandals . `

 ### `xcomp`
 External complements `xcomp` are given when a clause has no overt subject AND the implied subject is the same as the head clause (see `ccomp` or `xcomp`).